 - If it weren't for your health needs, you wouldn't have had to spend money on the animal.

 Expenses associated with companion dogs may be eligible for reimbursement with your FSA, HSA and HRA, but you'll likely need a letter of medical necessity (LMN) from your doctor.
 A LMN is different than an emotional support animal letter (ESA), and just because you have an ESA doesn't guarantee that you'll qualify for a LMN.

 It's about your health

 Your FSA and HSA are designed to assist you with your medical expenses and health needs.
-If you or your qualified child or dependent need a service dog or companion dog for health reasons, then it might be a great idea to use your FSA or HSA to get reimbursed for medical expenses, care and food associated with your dog.
+If you or, your spouse, or your dependent need a service dog or companion dog for health reasons, then it might be a great idea to use your FSA or HSA to get reimbursed for medical expenses, care and food associated with your dog.

 But if you have a regular pet, then their and upkeep are not related to your health needs and the expenses associated with your pet wouldn't qualify for reimbursement.
 But if you're anything like me, your dog is probably worth the extra expense.

 Don't waste time hunting for ways to spend your tax-free funds.
 In That's Eligible?!, we'll bring you these updates every Monday, so you don't have to.
 And for all things flex spending, be sure to check out the rest of our Learning Center, and follow us on Facebook, Instagram and Twitter.